Frequently Asked Questions

 It is possible for off-campus conduct between Northwestern colleagues and/or students to contribute to a hostile working or academic environment, or to constitute quid pro quo sexual harassment in violation of Northwestern's policy.
 Please seek help from one of the individuals listed under Where To Get Advice And Help if you are subjected to unwelcome conduct of a sexual nature either off-campus or on-campus.

-Anyone who witnesses inappropriate comments or conduct, even if it is directed at someone else, can still feel uncomfortable.
+Anyone who witnesses inappropriate comments or conduct, even if it is directed at someone else, can still feel uncomfortable and is encouraged to report it.
+Moreover, under Northwestern's Policy on Sexual Misconduct, all faculty and staff who become aware of sexual misconduct are required to report it to one of the Title IX Coordinators.
 If you witness conduct that you believe might be sexual harassment, please contact one of the individuals listed under Where To Get Advice And Help.
 If you are a faculty member or a supervisor, you are obligated to seek advice and help if you witness conduct that may violate the University's harassment policies.

 Northwestern has a Policy on Prohibited Use of Electronic Resources for Threats, Harassment, and Pornography.This policy prohibits the use of University electronic resources (including computers, networks, servers, phones, etc.) for threats and harassment, including sexual harassment.
 This policy also prohibits use of University electronic resources by faculty, staff, and student employees for viewing or sending pornographic or obscene content, except as otherwise provided in the policy.
 Viewing or sending pornographic material may also violate the sexual harassment policy.
 Use by anyone of University electronic resources for purposes of child pornography is illegal.